treeverse/lakeFS-samples/01_standalone_examples/red-hat-openshift-ai/cluster-configuration/README.md

 NOTES:
 * Use the `lakefs` data science project for the demo.
 You do not need to create a new project.
 * When going through the demo, follow the steps to manually configure the storage data connections. **Do not** follow steps that use a script to automate the MinIO storage deployment, configuration and data connections.
-* When cloning the notebooks from the git repo in to the workbench, be sure to pull them from the `lakeFS-samples` repo as the notebooks there have been modified from the default notebooks to incorporate LakeFS.
+* When cloning the notebooks from the git repo in to the workbench, be sure to pull them from the `lakeFS-samples` repo as the notebooks there have been modified from the default notebooks to incorporate lakeFS.
 Do not use the notebook git repos shown in the demo.

-See [LakeFS documentation](https://docs.lakefs.io/) and [MinIO documentation for OpenShift](https://min.io/docs/minio/kubernetes/openshift/index.html) for details.
+See [lakeFS documentation](https://docs.lakefs.io/) and [MinIO documentation for OpenShift](https://min.io/docs/minio/kubernetes/openshift/index.html) for details.

 # File Descriptions

-- [lakefs-local.yaml](./lakefs-local.yaml): Bring up LakeFS using local object storage.
+- [lakefs-local.yaml](./lakefs-local.yaml): Bring up lakeFS using local object storage.
 This would be useful for a quick demo where MinIO is not included.
-- [lakefs-minio.yaml](./lakefs-minio.yaml): Bring up LakeFS configured to use MinIO as backend object storage.
-This will be used in the LakeFS demo.
+- [lakefs-minio.yaml](./lakefs-minio.yaml): Bring up lakeFS configured to use MinIO as backend object storage.
+This will be used in the lakeFS demo.
-- [minio-direct.yaml](./minio-direct.yaml): This file would only be used if LakeFS is not in the picture and OpenShift AI will communicate directly with MinIO.
+- [minio-direct.yaml](./minio-direct.yaml): This file would only be used if lakeFS is not in the picture and OpenShift AI will communicate directly with MinIO.
 It will bring up MinIO as it is in the default Fraud Detection demo, complete with configuring MinIO storage buckets and the OpenShift AI data connections.
 It may serve useful in debugging an issue.
-- [minio-via-lakefs.yaml](./minio-via-lakefs.yaml): Bring up MinIO for the modified Fraud Detection demo that includes LakeFS, complete with configuring MinIO storage buckets, but do NOT configure the OpenShift AI data connections.
-This will be used in the LakeFS demo.
+- [minio-via-lakefs.yaml](./minio-via-lakefs.yaml): Bring up MinIO for the modified Fraud Detection demo that includes lakeFS, complete with configuring MinIO storage buckets, but do NOT configure the OpenShift AI data connections.
+This will be used in the lakeFS demo.